TychoJ/avrMake/README.md

 lsusb
 ```

-More in depth USB device configuration tutorial can be found on on the official microsoft website: [Connect USB devices WSL](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)
+More in depth USB WSL tutorial can be found on the official Microsoft website: [Connect USB devices WSL](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)

 #### Programming with WSL problems